MUNDO II - WOOD FIREPLACE

 Maximum recommended heating area by climate zone Consult our map

-With its straight lines, simplistic shape and neutral color, the Mundo II completely redefines the true nature of wood heating.
+Holder of an industrial design protection, with its sleek lines and refined look, the Mundo II completely redefines the true nature of wood heating.
 Its modern design perfectly combines functionality, comfort and safety.
-Environmentally-friendly, this non-catalytic fireplace is EPA certified with an incredibly low particle emissions rate of only 1.14 g/h despite its 80,000 BTU/h maximum heat output.
+Environmentally-friendly, this non-catalytic fireplace is EPA certified with an incredibly low particle emissions rate.

 APPROVED FOR THE ISLAND OF MONTREAL